CenturyLinkCloud/mdw/docs/_docs/guides/mdw-studio.md

 ### 3.4 Run a process through MDWHub
   - Right-click on My First Process in the project tree and select Run Process.
   - This should open the MDWHub run process page.
 Click the run button to execute your flow.

+## 4. Explore the MDW Cookbook

+### 4.1 Walk through MDW's essential features
+  - Check out the [MDW Cookbook](../mdw-cookbook) to learn more about MDW:
+    - Implement a REST API that uses workflow
+    - Incorporate human-performed tasks
+    - Consume a REST service from workflow
+    - Design a custom web UI to interact with your flow
+    - Send Slack notifications in a process
+    - Add custom dashboard chards to MDWHub